austinicy/Udacity_DevOps_Project/README.md

 - Building Docker containers in pipelines

 ## Project Description
 This project will deploy a simple nginx staric web page with nginx:alpine.
+The kubernetes creation used AWS EKS services.
 This project will use Jenkin and Blue-Green Deployment.

 CI/CD Stage:
 1. Start
 2. Liting
 3. Create Docker Image
-4. Push to AWS Kubernetes Cluster
+4. Push Docker Image to Docker Hub